DAILY MAIL & GENERAL TRUST PLC - Transaction in Own Shares

 Transaction in own shares

-DMGT announces that on 15 December 2017 it transferred 245,852 A Ordinary Non-Voting Shares (A Shares) out of treasury at a price of £6.026 per share to match obligations to provide shares to option holders of its Trepp subsidiary who had acquired them as a result of exercising their options under its stock option plan.
+DMGT announces that on 20 December 2017 it transferred 333,413 A Ordinary Non-Voting Shares (A Shares) out of treasury at a price of £6.026 per share to match obligations to provide shares to option holders of its RMS subsidiary who had acquired them as a result of exercising their options under its stock option plan.

 Following these transfers the total number of A Shares held in treasury is 4,812,419 and the total number of A Shares in issue (excluding shares held as treasury shares) is 337,392,051.